sajjadGG/book-python/stdlib/operating-system/argparse.rst

     Options:
       --help  Show this message and exit.

+And now get the --help for goodbye.
+Automatic --formal and --no-formal for the bool option:

 .. code-block:: console
-    :caption: And now get the --help for goodbye.
-Automatic --formal and --no-formal for the bool option

     $ python main.py goodbye --help